hungptit/ioutils/README.md

 ### Locate files ###

 **Summary**
-* mlocate is about 10x faster that GNU locate.
+* fast-locate is about 10x faster that GNU locate.
 * The performance benchmark results are consistent in both MacOS and Linux environments.

 ``` shell